CamCove-Crichton/Whiskey-d_Away/README.md

 - After refocusing the add to basket view, I then went on to readjust the adjust basket view to update the items that exist in the basket
 - Then moved onto getting the remove item from basket to work with the view and url which was created
 - Added in a basket_tools file to assist with things like having a function to calculate the line item totals
+- Then moved onto creating the html files for the toast messages to be able to display human readable messages to the user in an elegant way

 ### Future Developments